kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 As the ownership and responsibility for the `/webiste` have got lost over time, the project has become hard to maintain.
 Also, the main focus of the UI Kyma develpment team is on developing and maintaining Kyma Dashboard and not the documentation portal.
 The team's size and capacity is limited so the choice of tooling needs to be adjusted to these conditions.

 Additionally, [Kyma modularization](../modularization/) initiated changes to hosting all Kyma documentation in a central repository.
 The modular approach assumes that each module repository includes module documentation.
-As a result the content needs to be pulled from different repositories which is not an easy [`webiste`] feature to implement.
+As a result, the content needs to be pulled from different repositories which is not an easy [`website`] feature to implement.

 The decision on the tooling choice may be influenced by the fact that the Kyma project is also a foundation of SAP BTP, Kyma runtime which is a part of SAP Business Technology Platform (BTP).
 The SAP BTP, Kyma runtime documentation is hosted on the SAP [Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment?version=Cloud).